Renoy37/project/README.md

 Clone the repository:

-bash
-Copy code
-git clone [repository_url]
+run git clone [repository_url]
 Open the index.html file in a web browser.

-Usage
+# Usage

-Navigation:
+# Navigation:

-# Click on the navigation links (Home, Trending, Browse, Subscribe) to access different sections of the website.
+Click on the navigation links (Home, Trending, Browse, Subscribe) to access different sections of the website.

 .The hamburger icon provides a toggle for the navigation menu on smaller screens.